Developers-Collective/LHCompressor/README.md

 The above command compresses the given file to the LH format.
 The file is saved in the same directory as the uncompressed file, but with the file extension ".LH".
-For exmaple "TEST.bin" is compressed to "TEST.bin.LH".
+For example "TEST.bin" is compressed to "TEST.bin.LH".

 All tested files were successfully decompressed with **ntcompress.exe**.